 - Low-slung and good-looking

 - Quiet cabin with improved build quality

 - Petrol S is a lot more expensive

 A hornet gargling TCP through a loud-hailer; routing MDF with a blunt powertool; rapidly opening and closing a soundproofed door on a soprano with stomach cramps…

 These are the sort of high-revving V8-sponsored noises of which, tradition has it, inevitably accompany the rapid progress of any Maserati.

-Perhaps, then, the biggest shock to the system appendent to the arrival of the new Levante is not the decision by the company to enter the increasingly glutted luxury SUV fray, but rather, the news that - targeting rivals such as the Porsche Cayenne, BMW X5 and Range Rover Sport - this latest trident-badged offering will only be offered with diesel power when it arrives in the UK in December 2016.
+Perhaps, then, the biggest shock to the system appendant to the arrival of the new Levante is not the decision by the company to enter the increasingly glutted luxury SUV fray, but rather, the news that - targeting rivals such as the Porsche Cayenne, BMW X5 and Range Rover Sport - this latest trident-badged offering was initially only offered with diesel power when it arrived in the UK in December 2016.

-Not that there's a great deal wrong with a 3-litre V6 punching out 271bhp and a wholesome 600Nm of torque whilst mated to an eight-speed automatic transmission and all-wheel drive, except that the Levante diesel panders to our ingrained perceptions of the aural accompaniment a Maserati should deliver about as much as a badger with whooping cough.
+Not that there's a great deal wrong with a 3.0-litre V6 punching out 275hp and a wholesome 600Nm of torque mated to an eight-speed automatic transmission and all-wheel drive, except that the Levante diesel panders to our ingrained perceptions of the aural accompaniment a Maserati should deliver about as much as a badger with whooping cough.

 High-tech chassis and all-wheel drive system

 Ruthlessly benchmarked against Porsche's improbably agile Cayenne, and, mercifully, not based on Jeep Grand Cherokee underpinnings as once intended, the Levante boasts a surfeit of aluminium in both bodyshell and suspension, and has the lowest centre of gravity in its segment along with near perfect 50:50 weight distribution.